son-n-pham/Agile-Web-Development/Javascript.md

 - 0, '', undefined, null, NaN
 - They will be false when being converted to boolean

-## Function
-- function keyword is used to declare a new function

 ## Comparators

 Type | Meanings